spacetelescope/romancal/docs/roman/outlier_detection/arguments.rst

   <https://github.com/spacetelescope/romancal/blob/main/romancal/lib/dqflags.py>`_
   for details.

-``--scale_detection`` (bool, default=False)
-  Specifies whether or not to rescale the individual input images to match total signal when doing comparisons.

 ``--allowed_memory`` (float, default=None)
   Specifies the fractional amount of free memory to allow when creating the resampled image.
 If ``None``, the environment variable ``DMODEL_ALLOWED_MEMORY`` is used.
 If